 Ulla-Stina Wikander was born 1957 in Kungälv.
 She is currently living in Stockholm/Kullavik, Sweden and has been working as an artist since 1986.

-For more then 10 years I have collected cross stitch embroidery and today I have a big collection with over 100 different designs.
-These embroideries have been made by women and is often seen as kitch and regarded pretty worthless.
-I have mixed feelings for them but sometimes they are very beautiful and I want to bring them back to life.
+For more than 10 years I have collected cross-stitch embroidery and today I have a big collection with over 100 different designs.
+These embroideries have been made by women and are often seen as kitsch and regarded as pretty worthless.
+I have mixed feelings for them, but sometimes they are very beautiful and I want to bring them back to life.

 In 2012, I started to cover ordinary household items from the 70s, like a vacuum cleaner, sewing machine, electric mixer etc. I find it interesting to see how these objects transform in a new context; the obsolete, the things we do not want any longer, the old and forgotten things.
 They become artifacts from a begone era, disguised, camouflaged and dressed.
 I give them a second life and although I cut the embroideries into pieces, I think they look very beautiful, when they have been ”dressed up”.